 There are many variables in the pottery process.
 Some variations in size, shape, color and decoration are natural to handcrafted work and are a desirable mark of its authenticity.
 Though each piece will be individual and unique you can count on consistently high quality and usability.

-My pieces are safe for use in the:
+My pieces are chip resistant and safe for use in the:

 I believe the things you use every day should be strong, beautiful, and unique - just like you! ~Marie